The Complete

 What are Bridging Loans secured against?

 In unregulated bridging, the properties being used as security must not be lived in by you, or a member of your immediate family.
 Your loan must be used for investment purposes.
 If you’re investing in a residential home, it must be then rented out, sold on for a profit, or otherwise used for a transactional purpose.
-At Market Financial Solutions (MFS), we only offer unregulated bridging loans.
+At Market Financial Solutions, we only offer unregulated bridging loans.

 Regulated bridging loans are available with some lenders.
 These can be secured against a property that you already own, intend to own, and plan to live in.